Kelizaaaaa/Udemy-Data-Project/README.md

     - Another possible reason would be that as a form of encouragement for users to pick up such important skills, Udemy would offer these courses for free.
 - Discounted courses had a lower average price compared to courses that are not discounted.
     - Discounts could be given for more pricey courses in order to make them more affordable and encourage users to pick up these courses.
     - But the other approach would be to create a price discrimination where customers are charged a premium for a quality course.
 Thus, this creates a wider variety for users where they can choose between the various classes of courses.

+## Project 1: Price Mechanism
 ### Model
 Objective: To build a model to determine the price mechanism of Udemy courses <br>
 Models: Multiple Linear Regression, Random Forest Regression, Gradient Boosting Models (XGBoost, LightGM)